Lillie Glacier: Black Glacier

 A broad tributary to the Lillie Glacier flowing northeast, marking the southeast extent of the Bowers Mountains.

-Mapped by USGS from ground surveys and United States Navy air photos, 1960-62.
+Mapped by USGS from ground surveys and United States Navy air photos, 1960–62.

-Named by US-ACAN for Robert F. Black, geologist, University of Wisconsin, project leader for Antarctic patterned ground studies, who carried out research in the McMurdo Sound region during several summer seasons in the 1960's.
+Named by US-ACAN for Robert F. Black, geologist, University of Wisconsin, project leader for Antarctic patterned ground studies, who carried out research in the McMurdo Sound region during several summer seasons in the 1960s.